AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ---
 title: Name reports and elements in MBI
 description: Learn best practices for naming reports and elements in [!DNL MBI].
+exl-id: c662cedd-c779-4254-b04b-f3092a538c85
 ---
 # Name reports and elements